 Devotion, the newest album by Alex Pester, should appeal to fans of chamber pop heavyweights like The Divine Comedy or Patrick Wolf.

-Moods for maudlins.
-Songs that sound like January, from the show designed to chill you out with maximum melody and moderate melancholy.
+Songs for shut-ins and ditties for the socially distant, from the show designed to chill you out with maximum melody and moderate melancholy.